Belphonz/Starve-Style/docs/Complex-Type-Scope/Naming-Conventions-Complex-Type-Names.md

 Since `structs` on average are instantiated more often than `Classes` and due to the fact they're simpler in function than a `Class`, their names should be one word or several shorthands.
 Except for exceptional cases where alternatives cannot be found, `structs` **should be 2 short words maximum in length.**

 `unions` should also be `lowerCamelCase` since they possess a similar role as `structs` within a program in most use cases.
-They should also use the same rules in terms of length as `Structs`.
+They should also use the same rules in terms of length as `structs`.